snowby666/poe-api-wrapper/README.md

 Session: Go to Storage → Cookies → m-b.
 Copy the value of that cookie

 ### Basic Usage:
-- Connect to the API
+- Connecting to the API
 ```py
 from api import PoeApi
 client = PoeApi("TOKEN_HERE")